Take a digital wallet payment

 Strong Customer Authentication (3D Secure)

-Apple Pay requires your users to authenticate digital wallet transactions using a secure method such as a fingerprint scan.
+Apple Pay needs your users to authenticate digital wallet transactions using a secure method such as a fingerprint scan.
 Your Apple Pay users do not need to complete a Strong Customer Authentication (SCA) method such as 3D Secure separately.

-Google Pay supports, but does not require, your users to authenticate digital wallet transactions using a secure method.
+Google Pay supports, but does not need, your users to authenticate digital wallet transactions using a secure method.
 Your users who do not use Google Pay’s secure authentication may have to complete SCA separately.

 See the GOV.UK Pay page on Apple Pay and Google Pay for more information.